PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 ![Assemble Core Module 4.png](images/Assemble_Core_Module_4.png "Assemble Core Module 4")

 * Insert the **Ribbon Cable** you just detached from the Raspberry Pi Camera in the Raspberry Pi
-* Make sure to insert in as much as you can
+* Make sure to insert it as much as you can
-* Secure the Ribbon Cable in the Raspberry Pi by pressing firmly on the black connector
+* Secure the Ribbon Cable in the Raspberry Pi by pressing back connector

 !!! warning